phpMussel/phpMussel/_docs/readme.nl.INCOMPLETE.md

 "scan_cache_expiry"
 - For how long should phpMussel cache the results of scanning?
 Value is the number of seconds to cache the results of scanning for.
 Default is 21600 seconds (6 hours); A value of 0 will disable caching the results of scanning.

+"disable_cli"
+- Disable CLI mode?
+CLI mode is enabled by default, but can sometimes interfere with certain testing tools (such as PHPUnit, for example) and other CLI-based applications.
+If you don't need to disable CLI mode, you should ignore this directive.
+0 = Enable CLI mode [Default], 1 = Disable CLI mode.

 ####"signatures" (Categorie)
 Configuratie voor handtekeningen.
 - %%%_clamav = ClamAV signatures (both mains and daily).